 Neutrals and earthy tones are some of the most popular tile grout colors, but you can also find more vibrant hues including blues, greens, and even pinks.
 In general, a grout color that contrasts with your tile will make the individual tiles pop, while a similar shade will create a smoother overall look.
 For example, lining white subway tile with black grout adds crisp definition around each piece, bringing texture and dimension to a backsplash.
 On the other hand, using cream-colored grout against neutral floor tiles offers a subtler, unified appearance.
 For a happy medium, a light gray grout works well with white tile, and a sandy-color grout pairs nicely with brown or neutral tiles.
 Keep in mind that dark tile grout colors will hide dirt and stains more effectively than lighter colors.

-A: You heard right: New grout does not adhere well to old grout.
-If you want to do the job right, remove the old grout.
+If you want to freshen up grout between existing tiles, it's important to know that new grout does not adhere well to old grout.
+If you want to do the job right, you'll need to remove the old grout.
 It's best to hire a professional for this part of the project because you need to use a high-speed angle grinder to carefully saw out the old grout.
 Warning: It's easy to cut the tile in the process.
-If you're not handy with this dangerous gadget, it's best left in the hands of a professional.
+If you're not handy with this dangerous gadget, removing grout is best left in the hands of a professional.

-A: The answer depends on the type and brand of grout.
+The amount of tile grout needed depends on the type and brand of the grout.
 First, choose the grout you want to use (color and type), and consult the packaging.
-Proper mixing instructions are printed on the box or bag.
+Proper mixing instructions are typically printed on the box or bag, along with how many square feet it should cover.
+In general, small tiles need more grout than larger ones because there are more joints to fill.
 When mixing the grout, it should be the consistency of soft butter, maybe a bit stiffer.
 Next, let the grout and color product sit, as recommended, to chemically bond.
 Before installation, be certain the surface and materials being grouted are properly cleaned.